PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/integral/line-integrals.md

 # 🧠 Line Integrals (Atom)

-A line integral extends integration to functions evaluated **along a curve in space**.
+A line integral extends integration to functions evaluated along a curve in space.

 ---

 # 🧠 Core Idea

-> Instead of integrating over an interval or area, we integrate _along a path_.
+> Instead of integrating over an interval or area, we integrate along a path.

 ---

 # 📐 Two Main Types

+---

 ## 1. Scalar Line Integrals